kristi/pathify/README.md

     cd
     git clone git://github.com/kristi/pathify.git .pathify

-    # Temporary install for this shell session
+    # Install for this shell session only
     source ~/.pathify/pathify

     # Install for all future bash sessions